Excommunication: Lutheran churches

 Although Lutheranism technically has an excommunication process, some denominations and congregations do not use it.
 In the Smalcald Articles Luther differentiates between the "great" and "small" excommunication.
 The "small" excommunication is simply barring an individual from the Lord's Supper and "other fellowship in the church".
 While the "great" excommunication excluded a person from both the church and political communities which he considered to be outside the authority of the church and only for civil leaders.
 A modern Lutheran practice is laid out in the Lutheran Church–Missouri Synod's 1986 explanation to the Small Catechism, defined beginning at Questions No. 277–284, in "The Office of Keys".

 Many Lutheran denominations operate under the premise that the entire congregation (as opposed to the pastor alone) must take appropriate steps for excommunication, and there are not always precise rules, to the point where individual congregations often set out rules for excommunicating laymen (as opposed to clergy).
 For example, churches may sometimes require that a vote must be taken at Sunday services; some congregations require that this vote be unanimous.

 In the Church of Sweden and the Church of Denmark, excommunicated individuals are turned out from their parish in front of their congregation.
 They are not forbidden, however, to attend church and participate in other acts of devotion, although they are to sit in a place appointed by the priest (which was at a distance from others).

 The Lutheran process, though rarely used, has created unusual situations in recent years due to its somewhat democratic excommunication process.
 One example was an effort to get serial killer Dennis Rader excommunicated from his denomination (the Evangelical Lutheran Church in America) by individuals who tried to "lobby" Rader's fellow church members into voting for his excommunication.

 Anglican Communion

 Church of England

 The Church of England does not have any specific canons regarding how or why a member can be excommunicated, although it has a canon according to which ecclesiastical burial may be refused to someone "declared excommunicate for some grievous and notorious crime and no man to testify to his repentance".

 The punishment of imprisonment for being excommunicated from the Church of England was removed from English law in 1963.

+Historian Christopher Hill found that, in pre-revolutionary England, excommunication was common but fell into disrepute because it was applied unevenly and could be avoided on payment of fines.